Golden Cavalry of St George: Napoleonic Wars

+Later years

-In more recent times T. E. Lawrence (Lawrence of Arabia) is reported to have made payments of gold sovereigns to Arab soldiers during the Arab Revolt in return for their co-operation, and he was nicknamed in Arabic Abu Khayyal, meaning "father of the horsemen".
+In more recent times T. E. Lawrence ("Lawrence of Arabia") is reported to have made payments of gold sovereigns to Arab soldiers during the Arab Revolt in return for their co-operation.
+He was nicknamed in Arabic Abu Khayyal, meaning "father of the horsemen".

 During World War II, the Cavalry of St George was a euphemism for large-scale bribery of Spanish officials in Francisco Franco's dictatorship to prevent Spain from joining the Germans in the war.